0xgioser/Polygon-Improvement-Proposals-1/README.md

 ## Who Can Attend

-Core Protocol developers, researchers, POS validators, dapp developers and Ecosystem Partners are invited to attend the meetings.
+Core Protocol developers, researchers, POS validators, Dapp developers and Ecosystem Partners are invited to attend the meetings.